 Now that you know how to manage the logistics and sell products on Amazon, let’s go over a few techniques that you can use to attract potential customers.
 Here are some tried and tested measures to consider:

 Like WordPress and Shopify, Amazon allows you to optimize your storefront for search engines.
 The first thing to optimize?
 Your product title.
 Make sure to create a descriptive product title and include information such as color, model number, dimensions, brand name, etc. Also, include relevant keywords in the content field of your listings to make them discoverable for search engines.
 Done correctly, SEO can bring tons of visitors to your Amazon store.

 2) Go for the Buy Box

 For those unfamiliar, the buy box is the top right section on an Amazon product listing page that allows people to add products to their shopping carts.
 About 90 percent of the time, the merchant featured in the buy box makes the sale.
 Therefore, winning the Amazon buy box can work wonders for your dropshipping business.
 To qualify, you should aim to achieve a seller rating of 95 percent or above.
 Another thing you’ll need to be able to offer is a shipping time of 14 days or less.
 Lastly, pricing your products lower than other sellers on Amazon may also help you win the buy box.
-You can get the help of an Amazon consultant company to help you succeed in winning the buy box.
+You can get the help of an Amazon consultant company like Buy Box Experts to help you succeed in winning the buy box.